 There are picnic areas nearby and two of Niue’s former kings are buried within the grounds of the church.

-Getting around Niue
+Getting Around in Niue

 The road that loops around the entire island of Niue is only 64km in total length, so it won’t be surprising that there isn’t really the option of public transport on the island.